 MPO staff will do work related to alternatives analysis for the City of Montgomery and Montgomery Transportation Management Area if needed or desired, to include applying for federal grants to conduct alternatives analyses (bus rapid transit, commuter light rail, and streetcar circulator rail), and, if successful, hiring consultants to perform work related to the projects.
+MPO Staff will also apply for competitive FTA grants as needed.
 MPO staff will attend training, workshops, conferences, and meetings related to passenger rail planning.
 The MPO will work and coordinate with the Alabama Department of Transportation (ALDOT) on setting goals, objectives, performance measures, and targets required by the IIJA or Bipartisan Infrastructure Law.
 The City of Montgomery and The M Public Transit System completes a Transit Development Plan every 4 years to ensure that the needs of transit riders are being met.